bessinnica/Loc-markdig-azuredocs-test/articles/hdinsight/hdinsight-administer-use-management-portal.md

    * **Scale Cluster**: Allows you to change the number of worker nodes for this cluster.
    * **Delete**: Deletes the cluster.
    * **Quickstart**: Displays information that will help you get started using HDInsight.
-   * **Users: Allows you to set permissions for *portal management* of this cluster for other users on your Azure subscription.
+   * <em>*Users: Allows you to set permissions for *portal management</em> of this cluster for other users on your Azure subscription.

      > [!IMPORTANT]
      > This *only* affects access and permissions to this cluster in the Azure portal, and has no effect on who can connect to or submit jobs to the HDInsight cluster.